What Is Sciatica?

 What Causes Sciatica?

-The commonest cause of sciatica is due to entrapment of the sciatic nerve inside the spine.
-In a typical case of sciatica a disc slips out between the two spinal bones and lands on top of the nerve.
+The commonest cause of sciatica is due to entrapment of the sciatic nerve in or around the spinal bones.
+In a typical case of sciatica a disc bulges out between the two spinal bones and on to the delicate nerve.
 There are other causes of sciatica including wear and tear, and inflammation.
 For more information on sciatica and trapped nerves click here please.

 Sciatica Relief at the Living Centre Clinic

 The main aim of treatment is to take pressure of the disc which in turn takes pressure of the nerve and stop the muscle tightening up again.

-We are one of the very few UK clinics who have an advanced treatment bed which provides treatments that surpass what can be achieved by unassisted manual medicine alone.
-The bed eases sciatica compression by using a soothing rocking motion to painlessly give immediate relief where it is neeed most.
+We are one of the very few UK clinics that have the advanced treatment beds.
+This provides treatments that surpass what can be achieved by unassisted manual therapy.
+The bed uses a soothing rocking motion to painlessly give immediate relief where it is neeed most.

 The secret of our success at treating sciatica is due to the unique combination of these spine decompressing treatments with the application of clinical massage and traction at specific points along the spine which further reduce pressure on the spinal nerves.
 Pain reducing exercises are also taught.

 Our treatments are endorsed by GPs and consultants including orthopaedic surgeons, neurosurgeons and neurologist specialists and we can make requests for MRI's, X-rays , blood tests etc. privately or through your GP.
 We offer insurance approved pain consultants who are registered with leading health insurance providers.

 We believe in involving the patient in their proactively in their recovery.
 We know if a patient understands what to do and when, they can help speed up recovery and avoid future problems.
 Following recovery, rehabilitative therapy is available with our experienced Pilates instructor, offering continued therapeutic support.

 We can help you ease your pain fast.
 Call us today 0208 9462331